CSA - Certified Solution Architect

 Managed Elastic IP

-• Can forward traffic to one instance or distribute traffic across multiple instances
+• Forwards traffic to a single instance or distributes it across multiple instances

 Managed Elastic IP